 World of Jewellery in Pforzheim

-The "World of Jewelry in Pforzheim" in the House of Industries opened in early summer 2005 presents to the international visitors the whole world of jewellery, clocks and watches on more than 3,500 square meters in an extraordinary, impressing, manner.
-Under one roof, there are many attractions such as the world of jewellery attractions, the world of design, the world of minerals,the world of trades, the world of brands and a jewellery gallery.
-In the world of shopping events you are invited to watch, perceive, buy, act, collect information, and if wished to establish business contacts.
+The "World of Jewelry in Pforzheim" in the House of Industries opened in early summer 2005 presents to the international visitors the whole world of jewellery, clocks and watches on more than 3,500 square meters in an impressing, extraordinary manner.
+Under one roof, there are many attractions such as the world of jewellery attractions, the world of minerals, the world of design, the world of brands, the world of trades, jewellery gallery and the world of shopping events, which invite the visitors to watch, buy, perceive, act, collect information, but also to establish business contacts.

 German Clock Makers are underestimated in history

-German clock maker have not been given the credit deserved in modern histories.
-A lot of accomplishment and effort in this ongoing climb to perfection in time-keeping happened in Germany.
-And especially concenrning accomplishment alone, this area may rank well above all others.
+German clock maker who devoted their inventions to this fascinating subject have not been given the credit deserved in modern histories.
+Very much effort and accomplishment in this never-ending climb to perfection in time-keeping has taken place in Germany.
+And particular on the basis of accomplishment alone, this area may rank well above all others.

 German Peter Henlein: Mainspring Invention with big future